 There’s a lot going on in an art department and a lot of materials that need to be prepped.
 Students and faculty can’t always handle all of it on their own.
 Your job may be to mix clay or organize supplies.
 This job can vary as there’s so many different areas of art.

 Many employees in the computer lab and help desk are actually work study students.
-You could be asked to help fellow students with their computer or printer related issues, supervise computer use, or answer phones at a help desk.
+You may help fellow students with their computer or printer related issues, supervise computer use, or answer phones at a help desk.
 This can be a great job as you often have the time to work on your own projects between calls.

 If there’s a particular subject you excel in, tutoring may be right up your alley when it comes to the work study program.
 This could be helping your peers, but you may also be asked to help in local K-12 schools.

-These are just some of the more common jobs out there when it comes to the work study program.
+These are just some of the more common jobs out there when it comes to work study programs.
 Each school is different however and job opportunities can change from year to year.
-When applying for a job on campus, try to find one that can give a boost to your resume after you graduate.
+When applying for a job on campus, try to find one that matches your interests or can give a boost to your resume after you graduate.